matthewrenze/RepData_PeerAssessment1/PA1_template.md

 The 5-minute interval with the maximum number of steps across all days is interval 835 with 206.17 steps.

 ## Imputing missing values
-For our strategy to impute missing values, we will use the average value for the corresponding 5-minute interval across all days.
+For our strategy to impute missing values, we will use the average value across all days for the corresponding missing 5-minute interval.

 ```r
 # Count NA values